-While life insurance may be simple to purchase for those who are in good health, for others who have certain health issues such as brachial plexus palsy, it could be somewhat of a challenge.
-This is because the insurance company’s underwriters will need to look more closely at your health and family health history, such as a history of diabetes, heart or kidney disease etc. to better determine whether or not you will be “too much” of a risk to take on.
+While life insurance may be simple to purchase for healthy people, it could be somewhat of a challenge if you have a disease like, brachial plexus palsy.
+This is because the insurance company’s underwriters view your health and family health history more intently, such as a history of diabetes, heart or kidney disease etc. to better determine whether or not you will be “too much” of a risk to take on.

-The good news is, though, that even if you have been turned down for life insurance coverage in the past, today you have more options that are open to you.
+Even with a health issue, there are plenty of ways to get insured by a life policy.
 This is because, by working with a specialist who is in the area of high-risk life insurance cases, you will be able to more easily find life insurance carriers that are more apt to take on individuals who have health conditions, for example, obesity.
 This can make the application process go much faster – and much less frustrating.
 We can help you through this process.

 How Brachial Plexus Palsy Can Have an Effect on Your Life Insurance Application for Coverage

 Brachial plexus palsy is a health condition whereby signals are unable to travel like usual from a person’s brain to the muscles of their arms.
 This is because when the nerves in the brachial plexus become damaged, the arm muscles are no longer able to work properly.